gregabbott/glon/README.md

     },
     "Signs": {
       "Multi-line string": "The parent line above ends with a minus sign.\nIt tells glon.to_js to join these lines with newlines.", "Single line from many": "The parent line above ends with a plus sign.
-It tells glon.to_js to join each line with a space."
+It tells glon.to_js to join each line with a space.", "Force strings": [
+        "The parent line above ends with a quotes sign.", "It tells glon.to_js to make this item an array of strings.", "This helps when your data looks more like another type.", "123",
+        "true",
+        "null",
+        "2024-10-01"
+      ]
     }
   }
 ]